MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxTextData.md

 “,”, if the quoteMark is not “”“, or if combineDelimiters is set to True. use_fast_read should be set to True if rowsToSkip or defaultMissingColType are set.
-If use_fast_read is True, by default variables containing the values True and False or T and F will be created as logical variables. use_fast_read cannot be set to False if an HDFS file system is being used.
+If use_fast_read is True, by default variables containing the values True and False or T and F will be created as bool variables. use_fast_read cannot be set to False if an HDFS file system is being used.
 If an incompatible setting of use_fast_read is detected, a warning will be issued and the value will be changed.